Italian Salsa Verde Shrimp and Rice

 • Toss the shrimp with ¼ teaspoon kosher salt and some black pepper.
 Set aside.

 • Heat the oil and butter in a large saucepan over medium-low to medium heat.
-Add the shallots and cook until they're soft and translucent, 3-5 minutes.
-Add the garlic and simmer for 1 minute while stirring constantly so it doesn't burn.
-Drop in the anchovies and cook them for 30 seconds, pressing them into the oil to break them up.
+Add the shallots and cook until soft and translucent, 3-5 minutes.
+Add the garlic and simmer for 30 seconds, stirring constantly so it doesn't burn.

-• Cook the shrimp for 3-4 minutes per side until they're pink and begin to curl.
-Remove the pan from the heat, and garnish the rice with fresh lemon juice and parsley before serving.
-Enjoy!
+• When the rice is about done, nestle the shrimp into it.
+Cook for 3-4 minutes per side until they're pink and begin to curl.

 Notes

-Note 1: Recommended white wines: Pinot Grigio or Sauvignon Blanc.
+Note 2: Recommended white wines: Pinot Grigio or Sauvignon Blanc.

 Nutrition